 Party or relevant jurisdiction Canada Title of project Identification of essential habitat for repeat spawning Atlantic salmon of Inner Bay of Fundy origin Objective of research project To identify the freshwater and marine habitats used by post- spawning Atlantic salmon of Bay of Fundy (BoF) origin for reconditioning, and identify the sites and times of mortality.
 Brief description of research project The project is part of an overall strategy to use telemetry to identify the marine habitat used by BoF salmon (the most obvious data gap).
 Tagged salmon kelts were monitored in rivers of the BoF and at sea from 2008 to 2011 to obtain information on migration, distribution, habitat, and mortality.
 Acoustic were attached on salmon before spawning and fish were monitored until river exit (2-6 months in freshwater).
 Pop-up satellite archival tags (PSATs) were attached to kelts after spawning just before river exit to monitor marine migration (4-6 months at sea).
-Dates during which research will take place September 2008 - March 2012 Area in which research will take place Big Salmon and Gaspereau rivers (inner BoF fall and spring migrants) and Hammond River (outer BoF - Saint John River system spring migrants).
+Dates during which research will take place September 2008 - March 2013 Area in which research will take place Big Salmon and Gaspereau rivers (inner BoF fall and spring migrants) and Hammond River (outer BoF - Saint John River system spring migrants).
 Estimated number and weight of salmon to be retained None Resources Estimated cost of the research project Expenditures to date and for 2009-2011: £100,000 Fisheries and Oceans Canada: Tags, personnel, and operating costs.
 In-kind contributions from Fort Folly First Nation.
-For 2012: data analysis and preparation of publications.
-Number of participating scientists 2 Name and e-mail address of coordinating scientist in charge of project Dr. Gilles Lacroix Gilles.Lacroix@dfo-mpo.gc.ca Ross Jones Ross.A.Jones@dfo-mpo.gc.ca Details of research vessels, e.g. name, registration, call sign and description of vessel Not applicable Type and amount of gear and other equipment to be used Seine nets, angling gear and Rotary Screw trap Acoustic receivers and tags (freshwater component) Satellite tags (marine component) Details of any collaborating countries None to date
+For 2012: data analysis complete and one manuscript submitted for publication with a second manuscript in progress.
+For 2013: Complete second manuscript and submit for publication.
+Number of participating scientists 2 Name and e-mail address of coordinating scientist in charge of project Dr. Gilles Lacroix Gilles.Lacroix@dfo-mpo.gc.ca Ross Jones Ross.A.Jones@dfo-mpo.gc.ca Details of research vessels, e.g. name, registration, call sign and description of vessel Not applicable Type and amount of gear and other equipment to be used Details of any collaborating Seine nets, angling gear and Rotary Screw trap Acoustic receivers and tags (freshwater component) Satellite tags (marine component) None to date countries